cassetti/cassetti/README.md

 HIDE ME IF: You get in drama (bro we're talking horses), you sexualize underage characters/ship incest, or you're just a general edgelord.

+I'm dissociative and despise "syscourse" because I am an adult.
+Please grow up if you do any of that.
+I also don't care about ship drama as long as you're not being weird about kids, animals, or family.

 Also, I'm always on the 18+ server.
 I don't like talking to minors.

 I hide liberally.
 If you're here because I hid your friend, usually it's because they were Komaeda (I fucking hate that guy) or another character/ship/source that upsets me.
 Sorry!

-I'm dissociative and sometimes my other parts front.
-You will never know if they are.

 I wander around a lot.
 Usually I chill at spawn, docks, or the PM corner when it's active.